gerlichlab/hicognition/documentation/hugo-site/content/widgets/2d_feature_embedding.md

 ### Create new region

-If one of the highlighted clusters are interesting and you want to further explore them, you can create a new genomic region set just representing the highlighted regions.
-For this, when the thumbnail tooltip is shown, click and the "Create new region" button will appear.
+If one of the highlighted clusters is interesting and you want to explore them further, you can create a new genomic region set representing the highlighted regions.
+For this, when the thumbnail tooltip is shown, click, and the "Create new region" button will appear.
 After clicking that button, a dialog pops up that lets you define the name for your new region set.

 ![2d feature create new region](/docs/2d_feature_create_new_region.png)